Sundari Mohan Das: Main sphere of activities

 His main sphere of activities gradually veered round in organisation independent medical institutions and hospitals, free from government control, for the service of the common people, though he remained connected with other social and political activities all through his life.

 It was under his advice and inspiration that Chittaranjan Seva Sadan came into being and Dr. Sundarimohan Das was its first superintendent.

-He gave his full co-operatives and active help when the reputed physician of Calcutta Dr. Radha Gobinda kar started the R.G.
+He gave co-operative and active help when Dr. Radha Gobinda Kar started the R.G.
 Kar medical school in the days of the Swadesi Movement.
-He served the institution as an honorary teacher for a pretty long time but severed his connection with it when it was taken over by the government.
+He served the institution as an honorary teacher but severed his connection with it when it was taken over by the government.

 When the famous Kabiraj Shyamadas Bachaspati set up "Baidyasastra Pathi", Sundarimohan extended his helping hand there also.
 While Kabiraj Bachaspati was the principal of the Ayurvedic section, Sundarimahan was the principal of the allopathic section of the institution.
-He advocated independent research in Ayurvedic on scientific lines.

-His greatest contribution along this line was the establishment of the National Medical Institute.
-In the wake of the Non-Cooperation movement when the students of the Calcutta Medical College boycotted the Institution and came out, they raised the demand for an alternative non-government arrangement for their studies.
-It was Sundarimohan who came forward with the assurance that he would undertake this onerous task.
-So the National Medical Institute began to take shape in Calcutta.
-He was aided in this work by Dr. K. S. Roy and Dr. SR. C. Sengupta — two young and patriotic doctors of that time.
-Sundarimohan gave up his lucrative private practice, so that he might devote his whole time and energy to his new Institution.
-He acted as the Principal of this Institution without taking any remuneration, except conveyance expenses.
-This institute has now grown into Calcutta National Medical College — one of the foremost medical institutions of the country.
+He advocated independent research in Ayurveda on scientific lines and established the National Medical Institute.
+In the wake of the Non-Cooperation movement, when the students of the Calcutta Medical College boycotted the institution and demanded an alternative non-government arrangement for their studies.
+It was Sundarimohan who came forward with the assurance that he would undertake this task leading to the National Medical Institute beginning to take shape in Calcutta.
+He was aided in this work by Dr. K. S. Roy and Dr. SR. C. Sengupta.
+Sundarimohan gave up his lucrative private practice, so that he might devote his whole time and energy to his new institution.
+He served as the Principal of this institution without taking any remuneration except conveyance expenses.
+The National Medical Institute became the Calcutta National Medical College — one of the foremost medical institutions of the country.

 It was in the hospital of the National Medical Institute that Sundarimohan died on 4 April 1950.
 He had expressed his wish before his death that after his death, his body would be the property of his students and it would be utilised for teaching them dissection and anatomy.
-The hospital authorities, however, could not fulfil his last wish out of love and respect for this great and noble soul who had devoted long years of his life for the cause of Indian Freedom and in service of the people of the country.
+The hospital authorities, however, could not fulfil his last wish.